polterguy/polterguy.github.io/documentation/magic/index.md

 ### Configuration related endpoints

 These endpoints are related to configuration of your system, and allows you to read and modify configuration settings as you see fit.
+These endpoints are typically not intended for being used directly by your code, but for the most parts only used during initialisation of your Magic server, and/or as you change configuration settings in Magic.

 #### GET magic/system/config/load-config

-This endpoint loads your configuration settings and returns these to the caller.
+This endpoint loads your configuration settings and returns it to the caller.
 The endpoint can only be invoked by a root user.

 #### POST magic/system/config/save-config

 This endpoint allows you to save your configuration settings.
-The specified paylod will in its entirety overwrite the existing _"appsettings.json"_ file.
+The specified paylod will in its entirety overwrite your existing _"appsettings.json"_ file.
 The endpoint can only be invoked by a root user.

 #### GET magic/system/config/setup-status